zhukovdm/T1G4/3/json/queries/readme.txt

 a connection with more than two stops, avoid duplicates.

 query-1-3.jq
-Select all names of stations with which starts a route that belongs to connection which is ridden by a train.
+Select all Czech names of stations with which starts a route that belongs to connection which is ridden by a train.
+Names should start with letter "H".

 query-2-1.jq
 Find license plate numbers of all buses produced by Tatra with